 The discipline of package design focuses on producing a container that will get noticed.
 By skillfully teaming colorful graphics, a unique shape, or any other eye-arresting method, the package designer is a key player in any company’s marketing effort. – Allen Rabinowitz

-We love to do new merch from our artworks, consequently we all get excited and take our time to examine the products, compare prices and so on.
+We love to do new merch from our artworks, consequently, we all get excited and take our time to examine the products, compare prices and so on.
 Once our product arrives it’s a whole new story!
-We start making a list of our of products, store them by designs and pack things up, but what about the package of the product?
+We start making a list of our products, store them by designs and pack things up, but what about the package of the product?